The Ghosts of Tours Past

 July 02, 2013

 The April bombing of the Boston Marathon raised an uncomfortable thought at this year’s Tour de France: What if Corsican separatists attempted some violent outrage?
-They have a habit of blowing up supermarkets and setting fire to houses they don’t like the look of, and have killed plenty of people.
-Here was the chance for a real terrorist “spectacular.”

 The prospect of seeing Al Pacino play Joe Paterno, or anyone play Lance Armstrong, is reason enough to give up the film critic business.

 Katie Couric's Daytime Talk Show Desperately Needed Manti Te'o

 Her show flailing, Katie Couric must have hoped for a Sarah Palin moment when she interviewed Manti Te'o.
 She didn't get one.

 Lance Armstrong: No More Mr. Nice Guy

 Lance Armstrong was exposed as a doper a long time ago.
 Oprah's interview finally proved something else: He's a jerk.